cncf/devstats.archive/ADDING_NEW_PROJECT.md

 To add new project on the production (when already added on the test), you should use automatic deploy script:
 - Run `./projectname/deploy.sh` script.
 - Go to `https://newproject.devstats.cncf.io` and change Grafana and InfluxDB passwords (default deploy copies database from the test server, so it has test server credentials initially).
+- Reimport Home dashboard (which now contains link to a new project) on all existing projects.

 To add a new project on the test server follow instructions:
 - Run `sync_lock.sh`.